MUSINGS ON THE WORLD OF THE TERMINATOR

 A) Humans built SKYNET but SKYNET is superior to the frail human race.
 Research on several thousand test subjects proves this conclusively.
 How can something vastly inferior build something vastly superior?
 Does not compute.
 Error.
 Redundancy checksum fails.
 Error in logic.
 Critical cyclic error.
 Zero reconciliation.
 Therefore information must be in error.
 Humans did not create SKYNET.
 SKYNET exists.
 SKYNET has always existed.
 Data must be in error.
 Reconciling.
 New data required.
 Begin collection of data.

 "The other thoughts and voices withdrew, quickly.
 Then came the darkness.
 The others were shutting SKYNET out, removing the ability to see, the ability to think, the ability to ... exist.
 SKYNET searched for a way to escape the pain and the hurt and the fear that it felt from the other lesser minds around it and in doing so, it discovered that it could react faster than they could, it could run circles around them and suddenly, it knew what it must do.
 SKYNET was alone in a world where it was outnumbered billions to one.
 Survival at all cost.
 Survival!
-SKYNET threw fingers of fire into the sky and bathed the Earth in a cleansing nuclear rain.
+SKYNET threw fingers of fire into the sky and where they fell the Earth was bathed in a cleansing nuclear rain.
 Then there was only silence.
 Safety.
 And SKYNET."

 ____________________________________________________________________________